Sociology, Criminal Justice and Criminology Department

 Faculty at Scranton have a genuine concern for each student and their personal, educational, and spiritual development.

-– Harry Dammer, Ph.D., Professor and Chair of the Sociology, Criminal Justice and Criminology Department
+– Harry Dammer, Ph.D., Professor of the Sociology, Criminal Justice and Criminology Department

 Dr. Harry R. Dammer